 All responses should address the criteria and metrics described in this notice.

 Any questions should be sent to the email address above, and answers will be posted to an FAQ page on the Project website at vermontgreenline.com.
 Interested parties will have the opportunity to receive electronic updates regarding the Project or schedule a preliminary meeting to discuss transmission service requests by sending a request to the above email address.
-Vermont Green Line hosted a web conference on December 15, 2016 at which participants asked questions.
-A copy of the presentation is available for download.
 Further information regarding the Project will be available to participants on vermontgreenline.com.

-Vermont Green Line will select parties with whom to negotiate by Feburary 15, 2017.
+Vermont Green Line will select parties with whom to negotiate by August 31, 2018.
 In the event of potential oversubscription of Project capacity, information will be posted on the Project website to address capacity allocation arrangements.
 If, through the open solicitation process, it becomes evident that the transmission line could be oversubscribed, Vermont Green Line will allocate capacity to those customers who value it most highly as reflected by a customer’s offered rates, terms, and conditions.

 Vermont Green Line reserves the right to terminate the open solicitation process or withdraw from negotiations with interested counterparties at any time.